Gigaspaces/xap-docs/site/content/xap/12.2/admin/xap-manager-rest-pluggable.markdown

 }
 ```

 This class maps an HTTP `GET` operation on path `/demo/report` to a `report` method.
-It accepts a query parameter, and uses an injected `Admin` instance to perform some user-define code (in this case, a custom report).
+It accepts a query parameter and uses an injected `Admin` instance to perform some user-define code (in this case, a custom report).

 # Response